mz921/simple-automata/README.md

-## This is a simple and basic implement for NFA and DFA written by TypeScript.
+## This is a simple and basic implementation for NFA and DFA written by TypeScript.

 ### DONE